densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 ---
-title: "Most country customers"
+Title: "Most country customers"
-description: "An overview of the countries with the most customers from the Sakila database"
+Description: "An overview of the countries with the most customers from the Sakila database"
 ---

 # Most country customers Statistics